dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

 sealing does *not* mean:

 *   The *subtypes* of a sealed type do not have to be "final" or closed to extension or implementation.
-In the example here, anyone can extend, implement or even mixin, say, `Pip` or `Queen`.
+In the example here, anyone can extend or implement, say, `Pip` or `Queen`.
 This doesn't cause any problems.
 And in fact, we use this to turn `Face` into a sealed supertype of its own set of subtypes.

 *   The subtypes do not have to be disjoint.
-We could define a `Royalty` class that implements `Jack`, `Queen`, and `King`.
+Another library that wanted to depose the royalty could define a `Democracy` class that implements `Jack`, `Queen`, and `King` and takes over their functionality.
+This doesn't cause any problems for exhaustiveness even though it means that a single instance of `Democracy` would match more than one of the sealed subtypes of `Card` and `Face`.

 *   The subtypes can have other supertypes in addition to the sealed one.
 We could have a `Monarch` interface that `Queen` and `King` implement.